-The NAV comprises total assets less total liabilities, and equates to total equity under International Financial Reporting Standards.
-The decrease in the NAV of € 602 million during the period reflects decreases in the estimated fair value of certain investments including British American Tobacco p.l.c. ('BAT'), Pension Insurance Corporation Group Limited and other listed investments.
-Offsetting these decreases are dividends received from BAT together with increases in the fair value of Trilantic Capital Partners, TruArc Partners (Snow Phipps successor) and Asian private equity companies and portfolio funds.
-Details of the Company's NAV and details of movements in key investments can be found on pages 2 and 3 of this report.
+The net asset value (‘NAV’) comprises total assets less total liabilities, and equates to total equity under International Financial Reporting Standards.
+The decrease in the NAV of € 449 million during the period reflects decreases in the estimated fair value of certain investments including British American Tobacco p.l.c. (‘BAT’), Pension Insurance Corporation Group Limited and other listed investments, together with the dividend paid.
+Offsetting these decreases are dividends received from BAT together with increases in the fair value of Trilantic Capital Partners, TruArc Partners and Asian private equity companies and portfolio funds.
+Details of the Company’s NAV and details of movements in key investments can be found on pages 2 and 3 of this report.

-Reinet records its assets and liabilities in euro; the weakening of sterling and the South African rand against the euro, offset by the strengthening of the US dollar against the euro has resulted in an overall decrease in the value of certain assets and liabilities in euro terms.
-Applying current period-end exchange rates to the March 2021 assets and liabilities would have resulted in a decrease in the March 2021 NAV of some € 29 million.
+Reinet records its assets and liabilities in euro; the weakening of sterling against the euro, offset by the strengthening of the US dollar against the euro has resulted in an overall decrease in the value of certain assets and liabilities in euro terms.
+Applying current period-end exchange rates to the March 2022 assets and liabilities would have resulted in a decrease in the March 2022 NAV of some € 29 million.

 SHARE BUYBACK PROGRAMME

-The Company has repurchased 11 651 395 ordinary shares between November 2018 and November 2019 under four share buyback programmes.
-The cost of the ordinary shares repurchased amounts to € 173 million, plus transaction costs.
+The Company repurchased 14 151 395 ordinary shares between November 2018 and May 2022 under five share buyback programmes.
+The cost of the ordinary shares repurchased amounted to € 222 million, plus transaction costs.

-Details of each completed share buyback programme to date can be found in note 7 of the Reinet 2021 interim report.
+Details of each completed share buyback programme to date can be found in note 7 to the consolidated financial statements.